-X. DEMAND RESPONSE PROGRAMS
+IX.
+DEMAND RESPONSE PROGRAMS

 Response (DR) involves actions taken to reduce consumption when the value of consumption is less than the marginal cost to supply the electricity.
 DR allows for participation in the energy markets by end users and contributes to reliability in the short term, least-cost resource adequacy, and (c) reductions in price volatility and other market costs.
 Even modest reductions in consumption by end-users during high-priced periods can greatly reduce the costs of committing and dispatching generation.
 These benefits underscore the value of facilitating DR through the wholesale markets.
-DR resources are categorized as either: a) Emergency DR, which responds to capacity shortages; or b) Economic DR, which responds to high energy market prices.